Hunter Education Courses and Examinations

 The Ontario Hunter Education Program has been in place for over 40 years and has graduated more than 1,000,000 new hunters since its inception.
 Hunter education across North America has contributed to a steady decline in hunting related incidents resulting in injury, making hunting today a safe outdoor recreational activity.

-Ontario’s Hunter Education Program, administered by the Ministry of Natural Resources and Forestry in partnership with the Ontario Federation of Anglers and Hunters, is delivered by approximately 300 certified instructors across the province and is a minimum 12 1/2 hours long ( to a maximum of 15 1/2 hours ).
+Ontario’s Hunter Education Program, administered by the Ministry of Northern Development, Mines, Natural Resources and Forestry in partnership with the Ontario Federation of Anglers and Hunters, is delivered by approximately 300 certified instructors across the province and is a minimum 12 1/2 hours long ( to a maximum of 15 1/2 hours ).

 If you would like to purchase Ontario’s Hunter Education Manual please contact the Ontario Federation of Anglers and Hunters at (705) 748-5785 or a local instructor.